davidosomething/16.davidosomething.com/md/_posts/vim-for-javascript.md

       [pangloss/vim-javascript], notably support for the syntax group names in [othree/yajs.vim].
 That helps it pick out keywords and when you are inside comments if you are using [othree/yajs.vim].
-    - The format expression from the original has been removed.
+    - The format expression from the pangloss plugin has been removed.
 - [itspriddle/vim-javascript-indent]
     - This is a git mirror of [Ryan Fabella's indent script]
     - It mostly detects closing brackets and parentheses and indents based on